FG denies extension of service for retirees – The Sun Nigeria

 Juliana Taiwo-Obalonye, Abuja

-The Federal Government has distanced itself from the purported approval of the extension of service for any officer in public service, describing a letter circulating on social media as ‘fake’.
+The Federal Government has distanced itself from the purported approval of extension of service for any officer in public service, describing the letter circulating on social media on the issue as fake.

-The Head of Service, (HOS) Dr Folasade Yemi-Esan, stated that her office did not issue any such circular on the subject matter.
+Head of Service (HOS), Dr. Folasade Yemi-Esan said her office did not issue any circular on the subject matter.

-According to a statement by Director Information, Olawunmi Ogunmosunle, the clarification became necessary in view of a memo purported to have been issued from the Office of the Head of Service (OHSF), which is being shared on social media.
+A statement by Director of Information, Olawunmi Ogunmosunle, said the clarification became necessary in view of a fake circular purported to have emanated from the Office of Head of Service (OHSF) and being circulated in the social media.

-‘Members of the public are to note that the content of the circular is fake, incorrect and did not originate from the Office of the Head of Service.

 The National Assembly Service Commission (NASC) had sacked Kogi-born Alhaji Mohammed Sani-Omolori, Clerk of the National Assembly (CNA) and 149 others.

-Whereas the NASC has insisted on the legality of the sack, Omolori directed the sacked staff to disregard the sack order.
+Whereas the NASC has insisted on the legality of the sack, Omolori directed the affected staff to disregard the sack order.

-The Commission has declared that any staff who has spent 35 years in service or is 60-years-old should leave and would receive their retirement letter soon.
+The Commission has declared that any staff who has spent 35 years in service or is 60-yr-old should leave and would receive their retirement letter soon.

-The development did resolved finally the tenure elongation agitation for the CNA and the affected staff.

-Sani-Omolori has said his continued stay in office is backed by law and cannot be voided by the NASC, vehemently rejecting the sack.

 Leave a Reply